 Memberships and Professional Service:

 Dr. Nichols was elected as a permanent member of the Council on Foreign Relations and he is a Member of the Board of Trustees of the Oregon Historical Society.
-Nichols is active in various professional societies including the Society for Historians of American Foreign Relations (SHAFR), on several committees and as an appointed official society blogger, the Society for U.S. Intellectual History (S-USIH), and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), as the Society’s webmaster and web-content editor, and serves as a member of various SHGAPE Executive Council committees.
+Nichols is active in various professional societies including the Society for Historians of American Foreign Relations (SHAFR), on several committees and as an appointed official society blogger, the Society for U.S. Intellectual History (S-USIH), and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), and serves as a member of various SHGAPE Executive Council committees.

 Select Forthcoming Publications: